sebastian-schluricke/quivr-moodle-plugin/quivrchat/README.md

 # Quivr Chat - Moodle Activity Plugin

-A Moodle activity module that enables students to chat with AI-powered knowledge brains using the Quivr platform.
+A Moodle activity module that enables students to chat with AI-powered knowledge brains using the [Quivr](https://github.com/QuivrHQ/quivr) platform.

+## Description

+Quivr Chat integrates the Quivr RAG (Retrieval-Augmented Generation) platform into Moodle, allowing educators to create interactive chat experiences powered by custom knowledge bases.
+Students can ask questions and receive AI-generated responses based on course-specific content that teachers have uploaded to their Quivr brains.

 ## Features

-- **AI-Powered Chat**: Students can interact with knowledge brains that have been trained on course-specific content
+- **AI-Powered Chat**: Students can interact with knowledge brains trained on course-specific content
-- **Brain Selection**: Teachers can configure which Quivr brain to use for each activity
+- **Brain Selection**: Teachers configure which Quivr brain to use for each activity
 - **Course Popup**: Optional floating chat button on course pages for quick access
-- **Secure Integration**: API key management per teacher profile
+- **Secure Integration**: API key management per teacher profile (never exposed to frontend)
+- **Session Persistence**: Chat history is preserved during the session
+- **Streaming Responses**: Real-time response streaming for better user experience
+- **Markdown Support**: AI responses support formatted text, code blocks, and lists
+- **Multilingual**: Available in English and German

 ## Requirements

 - Moodle 4.1 or higher (version 2022041900)
-- A running Quivr backend instance
+- A running Quivr backend instance (self-hosted or cloud)
 - Valid API key for the Quivr service

 ## Installation